Haufe-Lexware/haufe.no-frills-transformation/README.md

 ### Running the application

-Just call the executable with the full path to the XML configuration file.
+Just call the main DLL using `dotnet` with the full path to the XML configuration file.

 ```
-C:\Temp> NoFrillsTransformation.exe sample_config.xml
+C:\Temp> dotnet NoFrillsTransformation.dll sample_config.xml
 Operation completed successfully.
 C:\Temp>
 ```